Matthw-Warren/OCamLox/Notes.md

 While this is what we're actually doing in the derivation
 - this is quite tedious!? - but perhaps worth it!*)

+# Interpreting

+We seem to run into a problem.
+A literal is a syntactic/textual representation of a value  - so '2' is a literal, while the actual value 2 is the number 2 that the computer works with.

+I suppose at our level - because we're using ocaml to do all the underlying computation and memory allocation for us - there is essentially no difference - so I can just replace the idea of a value by a literal and not worry.

+A problem we run across is that to 'evaluate a literal' - say had a function lit_to_val would have to allow for different types in the output.

+I don't think we need to worry about this low level here - again, ocaml is doing the actual evaluation for us and such.

+Java apparently also has these problems- but he just uses the Object class to kinda cheat.
+We could do the same with OCaml?
+But seeing as we already have made the type Lit in the Token module - there is no need!

+Moreover - its cleaner due to the pattern matching.
+Rather than using 'instanceof' or something of this vein - we can just pattern match the constructors for Token.Lit.l!

+Super janky at the moment for evaluation of these expressions.